What Is Error Code P0101?

 If your OBD or OBD II code scanner is displaying error code P0101, it is reading a mass airflow sensor malfunction.

 Your car’s mass airflow sensor measures the amount, or mass, of air that enters the engine.
 Your car’s computers need this information to properly balance the fuel-to-air ratio since this allows them to dispense the correct amount of fuel through the fuel injectors.
-When this sensor starts displaying a P0101 code, it means that your engine is not able to properly calculate this information.
+When this sensor starts displaying a P0101 code, it means that your car engine is not able to properly calculate this information.

 What Does Error Code P0101 Mean for My Car?